nikosvlachogiannakis/Personal-Notes/Presentations/notes.md

 ## 1. Generate an SSH key(If you don't have one)

-Locally, on your computer, open Terminal(for Windows, Git Bash):
+Locally, on your computer, open Terminal(if you have Windows open *Git Bash*)  and write:

 <pre><code class="language-bash" data-trim>
 ssh-keygen -t ed25519 -C "your_email@example.com"
 </code></pre>

-- Press Enter to accept the default path: C:\Users\YourName\.ssh\id_ed25519
+- Press Enter to accept the default path: C:\Users\username\.ssh\id_ed25519

 - Choose no passphrase to enable passwordless login